ashok-rao/BLE_Server_MY_OPT3001/README.md

 Please find the BLE_Client application under  https://github.com/ashok-rao/BLE_Client_My_OPT3001 repo.

-You can verify the output of this application on a serial terminal for your respective OS.
+You can verify the output of this application either:
+  - on a serial terminal for your respective OS
+    OR
+  - on a BLE enabled Android device with the Nordic nRF connect app

-The application will print a few messages and start reading the light sensor and show the readings with a 1sec delay.
+The application will print a few messages on the serial terminal and start reading the light sensor and show the readings with a 1sec delay.

+If you are using the Nordic android app, you can scan for the "OPT3001" device and "connect" to it.
+Upon successful discovery of services, you can enable "notifications" and start getting the light sensor's data in hex.